Nylon-x/Nylon-x/README.md

 ## Objective

-My 5 years journey in IT hands on experience has led me to understand the importance of security and to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My 5 years journey in IT hands on experience has led me to understand the importance of security and to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a SOC Analyst team.

 ## Skills